 Spell save DC.
 The potion’s DC is specified on creation.
 If the creator is a spellcaster or has the Alchemy ability, the DC is equal to the Spell save DC.

+If thrown beyond its optimal range, the attack suffers disadvantage as normal (if a ranged attack), or the target has advantage on their saving throw (if a saving throw is required).

 Spell Casting Time.
 If the spell stored in the potion has a casting time more than 1 action, the spell begins manifesting after being used, and fully manifests after its original casting time would have been completed.

 For instance, an imbibed resurrection potion activates after 1 hour (if the target still qualifies, due to a 1 hour casting time), while a conjure undead spell activates over 1 minute (regarding most conjured creatures).
-Potion miscibility applies normally if mixing potions.
+Potion miscibility applies normally if drinking a potion while another is in the process of manifestation.

+Concentration Spells.
+Spells that normally require concentration by the caster instead require them by the imbiber, up to maximum duration.

+Concentration (partial) spells and channeled spells cannot be made into potions, but sigil spells can be, in which case they are rolled normally (as sigil rolls).

+Potion Forms

+Potions take different forms, such as bombs, medicine pills, lotions, spray bottles, sticks, or amulet-like icons that crumble to release their essence.

+In all such circumstances, they act the same as potions so long as they weigh similarly, can be applied by the same action, and used at touch or thrown range as described above.
+Note that some abilities allow for quicker use of alchemical items.

 Creation.
 See the Item Creation Complexity and Cost table under Skills.
 Potions are always Consumables.
+A potion’s complexity scales with its rarity, as below.

 Potion Rarity Complexity